-First in this section the process by which the data in the simulation study is generated is presented.
+First, the process by which the data in the simulation study is generated is presented.
 Then, the cross-classified multilevel logistic regression model which is fitted to the simulated data is presented.
 The various simulation scenarios and the design factor values considered are then specified.
-Finally, the measures used to assess the properties of the estimators and test statistics, including the rationale for considering each measure and the equations used for their calculation, are presented.
+Finally, the measures used to assess the properties of the estimators and test statistics, including the rationale for considering each measure and the equations used for their calculation, as well as model diagnostics, are presented.